ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/controllers.md

 .ShouldPassForThe<ViewResult>(viewResult => Assert.Null(viewResult.Model));
 ```

-Now run the test and we are ready! :)
+Now rebuild the project, then run the test, and our work here is done - a successful pass! :)

 But before moving on with our lives, let's explain these two lines.

 First - the **"AndAlso"** method.
-It is just there for better readability and expressiveness.
+It's there just for better readability and expressiveness.
 It is available on various places in the fluent API but it actually does nothing most of the time.
 You may remove it from your code now, then recompile it and run the test again and it will still pass.
-Of course, it is up to you whether or not to use the **"AndAlso"** method but admit it - it is a nice little addition to the test! :)
+Of course, it is up to you whether or not to use the **"AndAlso"** method but admit it - it's a nice little addition to the test! :)

 Second - the magical **"ShouldPassForThe<ViewResult>"** call.
 To make sure it works correctly, let's change the **"Assert.Null"** to **"Assert.NotNull"** and run the test.
 It should fail loud and clear with the original **"xUnit"** message: